Supporting diversity and inclusion among Dal's student populations

 - The Senate Learning and Teaching Committee discussed and endorsed a new format for the Code of Student Conduct Report to the Senate in 2016.
 The format proposed both statistical analysis and narrative report of trends across student populations.

-- Donor funds have been secured in addition to base operating funds to secure a permanent Advisor position for the Indigenous Student Centre (one already exists for the Black Student Advising Centre), and to recruit a Recruitment and Community Liaison Coordinator of Mi’kmaq ancestry and a similar Coordinator of historic African Nova Scotian ancestry.
-Recruitment of these Coordinator positions is expect to begin January 2018, after a stakeholder consultation is completed which was launched in September 2017.
+- Dalhousie has secured a permanent Advisor position for the Indigenous Student Centre (one already exists for the Black Student Advising Centre), and will recruit a Recruitment and Community Liaison Coordinator of Mi’kmaq ancestry and a similar Coordinator of historic African Nova Scotian ancestry.

 - Strategic initiatives funds were secured in 2016 to double the staff complement in the Human Rights & Equity Services; the unit now includes a Director, a Personal Harassment/Conflict Advisor, a Sexual Violence Advisor, an Education Advisor and a Coordinator for Intake and Administration.
 A search for an inaugural University Advisor/Assistant Vice-President, Equity and Inclusion is currently underway.